black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 ## Step 4
 Remove your console.log("Hello World"); line.
 Then give your now empty script element a src attribute set to ./script.js.

+## Step 5
+Add your console.log("Hello World"); line to this file, and see it appear in your console.